tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-I tried to display the disparity between
+In the first piano piece I tried to convey

 ## 6 - Guitar